aronwoost/sublime-expand-region/README.md

 ![](http://aronwoost.github.io/expand-to-html.gif)

+1. Expand selection to sub_word
-1. Expand selection to word
+2. Expand selection to word
-2. Expand selection to quotes (content only)
+3. Expand selection to quotes (content only)
-3. Expand selection to quotes (with quotes)
+4. Expand selection to quotes (with quotes)
-4. Expand selection to complete self closing tag
+5. Expand selection to complete self closing tag
-5. Expand selection to parent node content
+6. Expand selection to parent node content
-6. Expand selection to complete node
+7. Expand selection to complete node
-7. Expand selection to parent node content
+8. Expand selection to parent node content

 and so on...

 LaTeX (thx [r-stein](https://github.com/r-stein))

 ![](https://cloud.githubusercontent.com/assets/12573621/11544524/994770b4-9942-11e5-9ffc-9819d50048b6.gif)

+1. Expand selection to word
+2. Expand selection to command
+3. Expand selection to command arguments
+4. Expand selection to surrounding command
+5. Expand selection to surrounding environment

+and so on...

 ## Installing